 Depth and cutting guide included with kit.
 Universal fit means blades from other manufacturers usually can be used with this multi-tool.
 Easy blade switching.
 Corded unit provides reliable power during use.

 Tends to heat up quickly.
 Sanding pads don’t last long, even with moderate use.
-Numerous complaints that blade attachments don’t last, and reports of tool quitting after just a few minutes of use.
+Numerous complaints that blade attachments don’t last.

 An oscillating multi-tool is one of those devices you didn't know you needed, but once you get one, you wonder how you ever managed without it.
 This go-to tool provides a superb solution for hundreds of awkward tasks, from replacing cracked tile to lifting old flooring to cleaning out grout.